Designing a Multi-Column Layout in Notion: A Guide for Organized Content

 How to Design a Multi-Column Layout Within Notion for Organized Content

-Notion is a powerful all-in-one productivity tool that allows you to organize and present information in a visually appealing manner.
-One popular design technique in Notion is to create multi-column layouts, which help you present your content more structured and appealing.
-Notion now offers multiple methods to create such layouts—ranging from the classic drag-and-drop technique to using inline table blocks for structured data.
+Notion is a powerful all-in-one productivity tool that allows you to organize and present information in a visually appealing way.
+One popular design technique in Notion is creating multi-column layouts.
+These layouts help you present content in a structured and engaging format.
+In the past, users employed the classic drag-and-drop approach; today, Notion offers additional methods such as refined inline database views and gallery layouts that complement structured data.

-Below are two updated approaches to design multi-column layouts within Notion.
+Below are updated approaches to design multi-column layouts within Notion using current best practices.

 1. Creating Multi-Column Layouts Using Drag-and-Drop

-This is the simplest and most flexible method, taking full advantage of Notion’s block-based design.
+This is the simplest and most flexible method that takes full advantage of Notion’s block-based design.

 1. Add Your Content Blocks

-Create text, images, or any other blocks by clicking the + symbol or typing /text, /image, etc.
+Create text, images, or any other blocks by clicking the + symbol or typing commands like /text or /image.

 Hover over the left side of a block until you see the six dots handle.
-Click and drag the block to the right of an existing block until you see a vertical blue line indicating a new column.
-Repeat this process to add more columns.
+Click and drag the block to the right of another block until a vertical blue line appears to indicate the new column.
+You can repeat this process to add additional columns.

-This approach is ideal for designing flexible pages, such as dashboards, landing pages, or interactive notes.
+Once the blocks are positioned side by side, simply drag the divider between columns to adjust their widths.
+This approach is ideal for designing flexible pages such as dashboards, landing pages, or interactive notes.

-2. Using Table Blocks for Structured Grid Layouts
+2. Using Table Blocks for a Structured Grid Layout

-For more structured content—like side-by-side lists, feature grids, or comparison tables—using inline table blocks remains a valuable method.
-Note that while tables allow for a grid-like structure, Notion currently does not support merging cells.
-Instead, each cell works as an independent container for various types of content.
+For more structured content—like side-by-side lists, feature grids, or comparison tables—the inline table block remains a valuable tool.
+Although Notion does not support merging cells, each cell functions as an independent container that can hold various types of content.

 1. Create an Inline Table

-Open a new or existing page, click the + symbol, and select Table – Inline.
-A table with default columns and rows will appear.
+On any page, click the + symbol and choose Table – Inline.
+Notion will display a table with default columns and rows.

 • To add more columns, click the header of the rightmost column and select Insert Right.